ubinfie/ubinfie.github.io/_posts/2024-05-14-switch-to-bam.md

 In fact, [EBI stores a ton of cram files already](https://x.com/BonfieldJames/status/1182180199657607168).
 So why wouldn't we recommend cram up front?
 Probably because it is a bigger lift that would involve convincing many sequencing companies to adopt it.
-We can check a box on our nanopore that makes bams; we can't do the same for cram.
+We can check a box on our nanopore that makes BAMs; we can't do the same for CRAM.
 That said, given an ideal world, we would encourage the sequencing companies to consider that check box.

 ## Conclusion